bluegrass-dev/blog/_posts/2020-05-17-from-aws-elastic-beanstalk-to-eks.md

 title: From AWS Elastic Beanstalk to AWS EKS
 description: "Exploring the path from AWS Elastic Beanstalk to EKS for a Java application."
 # permalink: /talks/from-aws-elastic-beanstalk-to-eks
-categories: [AWS, CDK, Elastic Beanstalk, talks]
+topics: [AWS, CDK, Elastic Beanstalk, talks]
 excerpt: "Resources for a local meetup talk that ventures into AWS CDK and CDK8s."
 ---